First of all, can we both agree that most salesmen suck?

 You have to know what to look for when buying a travel trailer, where to look and what the common issues are before you inspect.

-I do recommend hiring a professional RV inspector.
+I recommend hiring a professional RV inspector.
 But if you were going to do that you probably wouldn't be reading this.

 Follow the instructions here before you buy a used travel trailer, and you will have done everything you can to find hidden problems in any travel trailer you inspect.